Ei Actor Natte

 Ei Actor Natte was released at Bhagyachandra Open Air Theatre (BOAT), Palace Compound, Imphal on 25 October 2019.
 The DVDs of the movie were released by MFDC in November 2021.

-Synopsis
+Plot

 It is a movie that sketches the unique story of Mani and Rashihenbi.
 Rashihenbi is an adopted daughter of Pamheiba.
 She is despised by his wife, Mani's mother.
 Rashihenbi is compelled to leave her home after her foster mother plots against her.
 Mani becomes a lunatic to win Rashihenbi back.